 Antipsychotics, particularly second-generation, can cause weight gain, increase cholesterol levels, and can increase the risk of developing diabetes.
 These metabolic effects increase your risk of getting and possibly dying of cardiovascular disease.
 When starting an antipsychotic, you and your healthcare provider will develop an exercise and diet plan to help keep your weight in check (Patel, 2014).

-5 FDA-approved weight loss pills and medications for long-term treatment
+The best weight loss pills and medications for long-term treatment

 Some antipsychotic drugs can affect the electrical activity in the heart and lead to arrhythmias, or abnormal heart rhythms.
 Your healthcare provider may recommend additional monitoring if you have heart problems (Patel, 2014).